keeneyetact/retroBoard/README.md

 ### Prerequisites 💿

-- You must obtain a self-hosting licence, please contact support@retrospected.com to obtain one.
+- You must obtain a self-hosting licence, please contact support@retrospected.com to get one.
 - You must have [docker](https://www.docker.com) and [docker-compose](https://docs.docker.com/compose/) installed on your system.

 ### Run 🚀